Top 4 driving safety tips

 More driving safety tips from Nationwide

-- Don't allow children to fight or climb around in your car – they should be buckled in their seats at all times.
+- Don't allow children to fight or climb around in your car – they should be always buckled in their seats.
 Too much noise can easily distract you from focus on the road.

 - Avoid driving when you're tired.
 Be aware that some medications cause drowsiness and make operating a vehicle very dangerous.
 Learn more about drowsy driving.